BonJarber/bonjarber.github.io/_posts/2019-10-04-barbersec-begins.markdown

 ## Knowledge

-I've been doing AppSec professionally for almost 6 years.
-My years as an NCC Group consultant exposed me to hundreds of different apps.
-This gave me a ton of reps breaking applications, and taught me how to be a useful consultant.
+I've been doing AppSec professionally for about 6 years now.
+My years as an NCC Group consultant exposed me to hundreds of different apps, networks, and systems.This gave me a ton of reps breaking applications, and taught me how to be a useful consultant.
+My time at Facebook taught me the challenges of securing products at a massive scale.
+Now I'd like to share this experience with others who need it.

 There's an element of personalized, high quality consulting that tooling can't replace yet.
 Security is still too human of a space.
 One of the more valuable